Lemon-lbo/Machine-Learning/Bag-of-Words-Frequent-Itemsets/README.md

 - The assignment was completed as part of the *Data Mining and Machine Learning (DMML)* course offered at CMI.
 - **Contributors**: This solution was prepared jointly by [Trishita](https://github.com/Lemon-lbo/) and [Sowmya](https://github.com/Sowmya0667)
 - **Dataset**: [UCI Bag of Words](https://archive.ics.uci.edu/ml/datasets/Bag+of+Words)
+- This assignment was originally done on February 2025.